GorPiliposyan/invasive-animal-identification/README.md

 ## Introduction

-The objective of this project is to create a computer vision solution for identifying invasive terrapin and turtle species.
-The YOLOv5-based model encompasses 17 species, leveraging object detection techniques with bounding boxes.
+The objective of the Invasive Animal Identification Project is to create a computer vision solution that identifies terrapin and turtle species, thus differentiating invasive ones from native ones.
+Utilizing a YOLOv5-based model capable of detecting 17 distinct species through object detection and recognition techniques with bounding boxes, the project aids individuals in determining whether their pet or wild-caught turtle is native before releasing it into the wild.
+This proactive approach safeguards native wildlife and the broader ecosystem.
+The project invites contributions and aims to raise awareness about invasive species management, specifically focusing on England and Wales.

 ## Features